GopherLabsLtd/Mayo/README.md

 - Makes it hard to maintain existing apps ("oh my god, this mess...")
 - Makes it hard to write unit tests ("how do I do this again?")

-So the basic idea of Moya is that we want some network abstraction layer that sufficiently encapsulates actually calling okHttp directly.
+So the basic idea of Mayo is that we want some network abstraction layer that sufficiently encapsulates actually calling okHttp directly.
 It should be simple enough that common things are easy, but comprehensive enough that complicated things are also easy.